Soumyabrata/Soumyabrata.github.io/application.md

 ### Closing Note

-Inspired by the practical problems faced in various area, my vision is to use my ex- pertise of machine learning and image processing to solve similar problems in myriad
+Inspired by the practical problems faced in various area, my vision is to use my expertise of machine learning and image processing to solve similar problems in myriad
 fields: solar analytics, and smart traffic analytics.
-Alongside my research, I am inter- ested to continue involving myself in a number of education and outreach activities.
+Alongside my research, I am interested to continue involving myself in a number of education and outreach activities.
 Furthermore, I am a firm believer of open science, and the spirit of reproducible research [7].
 Therefore, whenever possible, I continue to publish my preprints, and release the associated codes and datasets amongst the community.